SyntaxeQL/syntaxe/README.md

 `.schema(schema)`

 </td>
-<td align="left">This nethod is used to define the schema for querying the data.</td>
+<td align="left">This method is used to define the schema for querying the data.</td>
 <td align="left">

 ```js